STIXProject/java-stix-validator/README.md

 Once, started open [http://localhost:8080][localhost] in your Web browser of choice.

+### <a name="building_via_docker"></a>Building via the Dockerfile

+Alternatively, if you have Docker installed, from the root of the project run the following to create a container image for this Dockerfile via:

+	docker build -t nemonik/validator .

+Then create a container using the image you just created via:

+	docker run -t -i -p 8080:8080 java_stix_validator

+If you're using boot2docker, you will need to access via VM’s host only interface IP
+address:

+	boot2docker ip

+And then point your browser to http://$(boot2docker ip):8080 vice https://localhost:8080

 ## <a name="using"></a>Using

 Use the tab to select the means for submitting your STIX document(s) for validation.